pypa/setuptools-scm/README.rst

     Configures how the local version number is constructed; either an entrypoint name or a callable.

+:custom_version_scheme:
+    Overrides format strings for the local version number; a dictionary.

 :local_scheme:
     Configures how the local component of the version is constructed; either an entrypoint name or a callable.

+:custom_local_scheme:
+    Overrides format strings for the local component of the version; a dictionary.

 :write_to:
     A path to a file that gets replaced with a file containing the current